When Carlos Santana Proposed to Drummer Cindy Blackman Onstage

 Watch Carlos Santana Announce his Engagement to Cindy Blackman

 After the proposal, Santana said "Cindy and I are blessed to have found each other," as part of an official statement.
 "Being in love is a gift from the universe, and the spirit and vibrations that come with it are infinitely powerful.
 I look forward to expressing that incredible energy through my music, and in helping to tip the balance toward more love in the world with what Cindy and I share."

-The couple wed in late 2010, and although marrying a band member hasn't always worked out for other rockers, as Santana argued in an interview with Guitar World in 2012, his bond with Blackman makes perfect cosmic sense.
+The couple wed in late 2010.
+Of course, marrying a band member hasn't always worked out for other rockers, but Santana argued in a 2012 interview with Guitar World that his bond with Blackman makes perfect cosmic sense.

 "This is better than ever.
 Your mind is a magnet.
 You don’t attract what you need or what you want; you attract who you are.
 And I love who I am!
 I love who Cindy is – ’cause we both love the same things.
 We love [jazz legends] Miles [Davis] and [John] Coltrane and Tony Williams," Santana said.
 "It’s all about relationships.
 You and your instrument, you and your band, you and your mate.
 If your relationships are assigned and designed to make spiritual progress, it’s fun!
 F. U. N. If you’re not making spiritual traction, then everything is a burden."